recipes

 Stand Mixer Sourdough Bread

 After a million tries, I found the recipe.
 All credit goes to Grant Yoder for this wonderful recipe that works every single time.
-I bake this boule every two weeks. 🍞πŸ₯– Ingredients 100g sourdough 450g flour 275g water 10g salt Instructions Part I: Ryan I prefer to have a zero-discard, no-waste situation with my sourdough and I only keep about a tbsp of starter in the jar.
-I call him Ryan (because he likes to eat rye).
+I bake this boule every two weeks. 🍞🥖 Ingredients 100g sourdough starter 450g flour (a mix of T65 wheat, rye, spelt, whatever) 275g water 10g salt Instructions Part I: Starter I prefer to have a zero-discard, no-waste situation with my sourdough and I only keep about a tbsp of starter in the jar.

 Creamy Mushroom Pasta